 Is Singapore a country?

-Update, November 1, 2017: Singapore now has the world’s most powerful passport.
-It allows Singaporeans to travel visa-free to 159 countries, narrowly edging out Germany for the top spot.
+Singapore now has the one of the world’s most powerful passports.
+It allows Singaporeans to travel visa-free to 169 countries.

 Singaporeans Speak Singlish

-Here are a few examples on some of the most favorite Singlish phrases:
+Here are a few examples of some of the most favorite Singlish phrases:

 - Lah/Leh/Mah: You will usually hear these expressions at the the end of a sentence.
 They are mostly used to emphasize the sentence, but have no actual meaning.
 “Come to Singapore, lah.
 No need to visit Malaysia.”